Today’s Contemplation: Collapse Cometh L

-Basically, humans tend to trust and obey individuals in position of ‘authority’.
+Basically, humans tend to trust and obey individuals in positions of ‘authority’.
 We follow their diktats.
 We believe their stories.
 We do as we are instructed.
 Not always, but certainly most people do, most of the time.

 Irving Janis coined the term Groupthink “to describe a premature concurrence-seeking tendency that interferes with collective decision-making processes and leads to poor decisions.
 It is characterized by deterioration in group member mental efficiency, reality testing, and moral judgments that result from in-group pressures to seek consensus.
 It is what happens when the task demands on a decision-making group are overwhelmed by the social demands to reach consensus.
 When experiencing groupthink, members tend to make simplistic statements about the issues and more positive in-group references than those in nongroupthink cases.”